-Save money on a Father’s Day card this year with the help of free photo sites such as Smilebox and Photovisi.
-You can make all of your favourite family snaps, including a few embarrassing ones of Dad in his younger days, into a collage and frame it for a simple heart-felt gift.
-Token jar Write down favours, such as ‘Make me a cup of tea, please’ or ‘Hand me the remote’, on little slips of paper.
+You can make all of your favorite family snaps, including a few embarrassing ones of Dad in his younger days, into a collage and frame it for a simple heartfelt gift.
+Token jar Write down favors, such as ‘Make me a cup of tea, please’ or ‘Hand me the remote, on little slips of paper.
 Clean out an empty jam jar, decorate the outside and fill it with these tokens for Dad to trade in whenever he wants.
 Get the kids to write things they love about Dad to give him a warm fuzzy pick-me-up.

 X Factor for Father’s Day gift ideas